-That said, many whiskies are designed for a specific purpose – some are created for mixing while others are crafted with sipping in mind.
+That said, many whiskies are designed for a specific purpose – some are created for mixing while others are crafted with sipping in mind or perhaps using as a shot with a chaser.
 Much goes into the making of a good whiskey, including quality ingredients, proper equipment, and of course – aging.
 There is a huge difference in flavor between a whiskey aged two years and one aged 25 years.

 Well-aged whiskies are often expensive, largely because of how long it takes to produce a single batch.
 However, this doesn’t mean you can’t enjoy a cheap whiskey.
 While perhaps less common, there are some gems out there that taste amazing despite their price point.
 The best bottom shelf whiskey may not be aged for 20 years but it’s been made well in all other areas.

 Although other ingredients in a cocktail may mask impurities and unwanted flavors in the whiskey, a bad whiskey can still make for a bad cocktail.
 If you need a cheap bottle that doesn’t sacrifice quality or want to try sipping some whiskey without breaking the bank, look no further.

 P.S.
 You could also experiment with some of the whiskeys from Costco.
 Some of the expressions are inexpensive and surprisingly good.